 Nurse Quality

-This nursing home performed well in our nursing category.
-In fact, we awarded it a grade of A for that category, which is one of our highest scores.
-Nursing scores are mostly tied to a nursing home's level of nurse staffing.
-This particular nursing home provided 0.5 hours of nursing care per resident per day.
-Lastly, we also looked at some nursing quality measures in determining our nursing grades.
-This nursing home performed very well in the area of minimizing its residents' major falls and pressure ulcers.
+This first-rate facility also excelled in the area of nursing, where it received a grade of A+.
+Few nursing homes performed better in this area.
+Nursing scores are mostly associated with the facility's level of nurse staffing.
+This nursing home averages 0.4 hours of nursing care per resident per day.
+Finally, we also looked at some nursing quality measures in determining our nursing grades.
+This facility performed very well when it comes to minimizing its residents' major falls and pressure ulcers.
 We consider these areas to be good indicators of the quality of nursing care.

 Does this page answer your questions about Care and Rehabilitation Center at Glacier Hills?